Zavy86/docker-course/topics/18-understanding-volumes/README.md

 The hexadecimal names identify the volumes automatically created by Docker, but as we will see shortly, during the container startup phase or when creating it manually, we can specify a more readable name for the volumes we create.

-Let’s try to create a volume to manage the pages of a web server:
+Let's try to create a volume to manage the pages of a web server:

 ```shell
 $ docker volume create nginx-www